 This module runs a YOLO network and shows all detections obtained.
 The YOLO network is currently quite slow, hence it is only run once in a while.
 Point your camera towards some interesting scene, keep it stable, and wait for YOLO to tell you what it found.
 The framerate figures shown at the bottom left of the display reflect the speed at which each new video frame from the camera is processed, but in this module this just amounts to converting the image to RGB, sending it to the neural network for processing in a separate thread, and creating the demo display.
 Actual network inference speed (time taken to compute the predictions on one image) is shown at the bottom right.
 See below for how to trade-off speed and accuracy.

 Sometimes it will make mistakes!
-The performance of tiny-yolo-voc is about 57.1% correct (mean average precision) on the test set.
+The performance of yolov3-tiny is about 33.1% correct (mean average precision) on the COCO test set.

 Speed and network size